kaycix/northcoastcnpsnursery/index.md

 #    - excerpt: "We are a non-profit volunteer-run nursery located in beautiful Freshwater Farms Reserve in Eureka, CA."
 #

+featured_plant:
+  - image_path: /assets/images/plants/romanzoffia_californica.jpg
+    alt: "Plant Sale"
+    title: "Plant Spotlight: California Mistmaiden"
+    excerpt: "This beautiful little plant is one of the first to bloom.
+Dries out in the summer but returns with the rains - often with baby plants close by!
+Great for a woodland garden."
+    #url: "/category/cnps-2022-fall"
+    #url: "/category/cnps-master-inventory"
+    #btn_label: "More Information"
+    #btn_class: "btn--primary"

 feature_row:
   - image_path: /assets/images/starts.jpg
     alt: "Plant Sale"